This delicious and creamy vegan potato salad is easy to make for a quick lunch and it's also perfect as a packed lunch to eat outside in the sun.

 - Scrub the potatoes under running water with your hands or with a metal sponge.
 Then cut them into 2 inches (0.5 cm) thick slices.

-- In a large pot filled with water add a tbsp of coarse sea salt and the potatoes.
+- In a large pot filled with water add a tablespoon of coarse sea salt and the potatoes.
 Bring to boil, then cook for about 7 minutes.
 The potatoes should not be overcooked or they'll break apart in the salad.

 - Save one cup of potato cooking water.
 Then drain the potatoes and quickly rinse them under cold water to lower their temperature.